def __init__(self, [args ……..]): <statements>

 Object with value 10 is exit from the scope

-Answer: Constructor and destructor function automatically executed in Python.
+Answer: Constructor and destructor functions are automatically executed in Python.
 Constructor when an object of a class is created and Destructor when an object exit from the scope.

-Do comment if you have any doubts and suggestions on this Python basic tutorial.
+Do comment if you have any doubts or suggestions on this Python basic tutorial.

 All Python Examples are in Python 3, so Maybe its different from python 2 or upgraded versions.